-Sarah Kessler is an associate in Chapman’s Banking and Financial Services Department and a member of the Commercial Lending Group.
+Sarah Kessler is a partner in Chapman’s Banking and Financial Services Department and a member of the Commercial Lending Group.
 Sarah’s practice draws on her experience working with lenders at Chapman, with borrowers at an AM Law 100 law firm, with in-house counsel while on secondment with a “Big Four” bank, and with institutional investors at the private equity arm of Silicon Valley Bank.
 She leverages this multi-perspective background to deliver business-oriented advice and efficient transaction execution to her clients.

 Sarah represents financial institutions and direct lenders in a variety of products, including cash flow facilities, asset-based lending, capital call facilities, and debtor-in-possession financings, primarily in the middle market space.
 Within these products she has experience with industry-specific structuring issues arising in the health care, financial institutions, agriculture, construction/build, payment processing, and professional services industries.
 A significant portion of Sarah’s transactions involve sponsor-backed acquisitions.